 Before you start plunging, look at the sink to assess the problem.
 Check if there is standing water in the sink.
 If there is, you’ll need to use a bucket to drain the sink first.
 Examine whether the sink is blocked or the water drains slowly.
 A blocked sink will need more plunging.

 For a double sink, always block the second sink with a wet rag to seal the overflow opening.
 Doing this prevents the plunger from sucking air from the second sink.
-Evaluating the sink drainage and blockage level will allow you to approach the clog with the right plunging technique.
+Evaluating the sink drainage and blockage level will allow you to approach the clog using the proper plunging technique.

 Get the Plunger Ready